-7. Conclusion
+9. Conclusion

 Balance disorders can severely affect the quality of life for some individuals.
-Currently, there are not any cheap, easily accessible rehabilitation methods for enhancing the quality of life for these individuals.
-By using the Wii Balance Board and a computer, an interface can be created to give real-time feedback to the individual to aid in the rehabilitation process.
+Previously, there was not a cheap, easily accessible rehabilitation method for enhancing the quality of life for these individuals.
+By using the Wii Balance Board and a computer, an interface was created to give real-time feedback to the individual to aid in the rehabilitation process.
 With this convenient trainer, progress in rehabilitation can be greater and faster compared to current methods.